TylerBerzzz/Wheezer/README.md

 # What is it?
 Our device measures the exhalation flow rate via the pressure drop through a venturi.
 Based on the venturi dimensions, the fluid density, and the pressure drop, the flow rate can be calculated and integrated for the total lung capacity.
 This information is plotted on a digital display on the device and is also transmitted via bluetooth to a connected android device.

+# Inspiration
+Asthma affects approximately 1 in 12 people in the US (AAAAI, 2001).
+The most significant measurement for quantifying asthma severity is the pulmonary lung function test.
+One such function test includes spirometry, which is used to assess the lung volume and exhalation rate of the patient.
+Without health insurance, these tests can cost over $200 per visit (Healthcare Bluebook).
+Our goal is to design a low-cost device for spirometry testing that can accurately assess the patients lung capacity and flow rate during exhalation.

 # Circuit Diagram
 ![GitHub Logo](https://github.com/TylerBerzzz/Wheezer/blob/master/Electrical%20Schematic/Schematic.png?raw=true)
 This image is a snapshot of a schematic in DIPTRACE.
 DIPTRACE is a freeware program used for circuitry design.